mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 against and, in some cases, pushing out the previous inhabitants.
-The growing importance of the region had become clear and the Emperor was resolved to improve access to the frontier sectors ‘behind the Claw’.
+The growing importance of the region had become clear and the Emperor was resolved to improve access to the frontier sectors 'behind the Claw'.
 Transporting the needed materiel across the Great Rift through the Ishirdu system had become impractical and it was time for the Imperium to establish a more easily traversable route.
 A confrontation with the